- You Are Here:

 This office acts as the care-taker of all records of the county pertaining to land titles and transfers.
 Various forms of deeds, mortgages, bankruptcies, mechanic liens, probate papers, corporate name changes, and plat maps are recorded here.

 The County Recorder is an elected official for a 4-year term.

 The Recorder also keeps the original government land survey with a tract index.
 The index gives a history of what has happened to a piece of land dating back to the late 1880s and also serves as a means of finding the document number or book and page under which a document is digitally filed.
 On-line access to these images is available to subscribers of Laredo or occasional users through Tapestry.
 See On-Line Lookup for more information about these services.

 We provide images of all Tract Indexes on-line free of charge.
-A link to these indexes can be found in the On-Line Lookup area bookmarked on the left.
+A link to these indexes can be found in the On-Line Lookup tab of the left sidebar.

 People who have served in the Armed Forces may also file their discharge papers here.

 All of the records in this office are considered public information and as such, are used by many people such as abstract companies, bankers, and private individuals.